Farewe/invacost/Readme.md

     ##
     ## Coefficients:
     ##             coefficients lower bd   upper bd
-    ## (Intercept) -112.58337   -129.27245  -73.28527
+    ## (Intercept) -135.23464   -171.52351  -96.63182
-    ## Year           0.05882      0.03899    0.06720
+    ## Year           0.07012      0.05068    0.08861
     ## ------------------------------------------------------------------------------------------------------------

-This is quite long because of the many models we fitted\!
+This is quite long because of the many models we fitted!
 Inspecting these outputs requires some statistical knowledge, so do not hesitate to read the help files and papers mentioned in the **Models included** section.

-If we start reading from the top, we can see that for OLS regressions, coefficients of the linear model are significant, but coefficients of the quadratic model are not\!
+If we start reading from the top, we can see that for OLS regressions, coefficients of the linear model are significant, but coefficients of the quadratic model are not!
 So we should exclude this model from further analysis.

 Looking at robust regressions, coefficients seem significant for linear terms, whereas they could not be calculated for quadratic terms in our example.
 The model outputs also indicate us that some outliers were found in both cases (their weight was set to zero).
-This is useful if your dataset has a lot of outliers\!
+This is useful if your dataset has a lot of outliers!

 The GAM output states that both the mean and sd model were significant.
 It is more difficult to interpret GAMs solely based on this output, and